-Seattle City Council primary election 2019: All three incumbents leading in early results
+Seattle City Council primary election 2019: All 3 incumbents leading in Tuesday results

 Dozens of Morales supporters at a restaurant near the Othello light-rail station erupted in applause Tuesday night when the initial results were released.

-“I feel great,” community organizer said.
-“We’ve been talking about needing to build political power for the people of District 2 … We aren’t going to allow cynical efforts to divide our community.”
+“I feel great,” the community organizer said.
+“We’ve been talking about needing to build political power for the people of District 2. … We aren’t going to allow cynical efforts to divide our community.”

 Running for council in Seattle has become less daunting and attention has been paid to neighborhood-specific issues since Seattle moved to geographic representation in 2015 and began allowing residents to boost candidates with taxpayer-funded democracy vouchers, which also are meant to encourage grassroots campaigning.

-Interest groups have spent hundreds of thousands of dollars through independent political-action committees to support or oppose candidates, with the Chamber, unions and wealthy people of various political persuasions all involved.
+Interest groups have spent hundreds of thousands of dollars through independent political-action committees to support or oppose candidates, with the chamber, unions and wealthy people of various political persuasions all involved.

 Times reporters Evan Bush, Elise Takahama and Brian Contreras contributed to this story.